Skip to main content

 6-figure

-annual commercial value identified from the B2B HR analytics line, validated through client prospecting
+annual value identified for the B2B HR analytics line through client prospecting

 Active use

-dashboard designs in active use by the sales team for client demos and prospecting
+sales used the dashboard designs in client demos and prospecting

 Phase 1 ship